 Graduate Associates must be available for duty from the first day of any given academic semester through the last day of its final examination and grading period.
 The exact appointment period, including service and pay dates, is specified in the Graduate Associate Appointment Document.
-No duty is required on days when Ohio State is officially closed.
+No duty is required on days when Ohio State is officially closed (https://registrar.osu.edu/staff/bigcal.asp)